 1. Strength Train

-A runner’s oriented strength training routine will help you strengthen key muscle group for fast, and injury free running.
+A runner’s oriented strength training routine will help you strengthen key muscle groups for fast, and injury free running.

 The stronger your leg muscles are, the more force you can generate and absorb.
 You will also need a strong upper body to keep your straight and running tall, another element of speed running that can help you improve speed.